 In this article, we refer to it as the reverie —the highly intuitive and inspirational reverie.
 It is the ray of sunshine that elevates the memory of the lost soul and cherishes it while the rest of life goes on.

-At the home care agency where I’ve worked for more years that I care to recall, we’ve come up with the following nine stages of grief, each one a set milestone in the overall process.
-We hope you will join us in this story of the daughter of an honored general, all the way to her hugely uplifting renaissance in the last stage.
+At the home care agency where I’ve worked for more years than I care to recall, we came up with the following nine stages of grief, each one a set milestone in the overall process.
+I hope you will join me in this story of the daughter of an honored general, all the way to her hugely uplifting renaissance in the last stage.
 In the meantime, here is a word about Kubbler-Ross.

-Kubler-Ross, the now famous psychiatrist, set the signposts of grief, the stages, at five, namely denial and isolation, anger, bargaining, depression, and acceptance.
-Many who followed espoused those five stages, some expanding them to seven.
-In our assessment of the story that follows, a story of a daughter’s immense love for her father, we recognized nine distinct stages of grief.
+Kubler-Ross, the now famous psychiatrist, set the signposts of grief through five stages, namely denial and isolation, anger, bargaining, depression, and acceptance.
+Many who followed espoused those five stages, while some even expanded them to seven.
+In the following story of a daughter’s immense love for her father, the nine distinct stages of grief can be recognized.

 In all the available material on the grieving process, what stands out the most is the fact that people grieve individually, each in their own way.
-Even Kubler-Ross, who first came out with the much-discussed “five stages of grief”, emphasized this point, that there is no set sequence to those stages, and the second stage can be experienced first, the third last, and so on.
+Even Kubler-Ross, who first came out with the well-known “Five Stages of Grief”, emphasized the point that there is no set sequence to those stages, and the second stage can be experienced first, the third last, and so on.

 One day last summer, a social worker who often referred business to us at the home care agency called me to say she wanted me to go visit a nearby family with the view to helping them out with a caregiver.
 She explained that this involved a daughter-father relationship, the daughter a retired judge, and the father a 3-star general in his late-seventies, a highly-decorated Vietnam hero, and a lifetime diabetic who had developed the beginnings of gangrene in one leg.
 She said that their relationship oozes with love, and that the caregiver would have to accompany the general to a nearby hospital where his surgeon would carve out bits of creeping gangrene in his leg and put fresh bandaging around the cut.